gongfarmer/janeway/README.md

     # input list is now ['golden eagle', 'stork', 'cormorant']
 ```

+The parent / index parameters can also be used to delete values, but this requires caution to avoid index errors.
+For example, iterating over an array may yield index values 1, 2 and 3.
+Deleting the value at index 1 would change the index for the remaining values.
+Next iteration might yield index 2, but since 1 was deleted it is now really at index 1.

+To avoid having to deal with such problems, use the built in `#delete` method below.

-Lastly, the #each iterator's fourth yield parameter is the [normalized path](https://www.rfc-editor.org/rfc/rfc9535.html#name-normalized-paths) to the matched value.
+Lastly, the `#each` iterator's fourth yield parameter is the [normalized path](https://www.rfc-editor.org/rfc/rfc9535.html#name-normalized-paths) to the matched value.
 This is a jsonpath query string that uniquely points to the matched value.

 ```ruby